lfglabs-dev/starknet.quest/README.md

 ## About

-Starknet Quest is a platform which helps users to interact with a variety of Starknet Dapps and play around with them and get rewarded for it.
-We also help companies building on the Starknet ecosystem a platform to pitch their new features and products to the Starknet users.
+Starknet Quest helps protocols attract and retain users by creating gamified quest experiences on Starknet.

 ## How it works